giantswarm/docs/sources/reference/env.md

     luebken/dev

-Note that you are free to set up environments with completely arbitrary names (TODO: explain character set limitations).
+Note that you are free to set up environments with arbitrary names.
 Read on for details on creating environments.

 To find out which environment you are currently working in (i. e your current default environment), simply use the `swarm env` command without any argument: